 Lung-Amam, Willow and Alex Schafran.
+2019.
 From Sanford to Ferguson: Race, Protest and Democracy in the American Suburbs.
-In The Routledge Companion to the Suburbs, edited by Bernadette Hanlon and Thomas Vicino.
+In The Routledge Companion to the Suburbs, edited by Bernadette Hanlon and Thomas Vicino, 220-229.
 London: Routledge.
-(In press).

 Lung-Amam, Willow.
 2018.
 An Equitable Future for the Washington, DC Region?
 A 'Regionalism Light' Approach to Building Inclusive Neighborhoods.
-In A Shared Future: Fostering Communities of Inclusion in an Era of Inequality, edited by Jonathan Spader and Shannon Reiger.
-Cambridge, MA: Harvard Joint Center for Housing Studies.
+In A Shared Future: Fostering Communities of Inclusion in an Era of Inequality, edited by Christopher Herbert, Jonathan Spader, Jennifer Molinsky, and Shannon Reiger.
+Cambridge, MA: Harvard Joint Center for Housing Studies, 192-203 (forthcoming).

 Lung-Amam, Willow.
 2015.
 The Vibrant Life of Asian Malls in Silicon Valley.
 In Making Suburbia: New Histories of Everyday America, edited by John Archer, Paul J. P. Sandul, and Katherine Solomonson, 208-226.
 Minneapolis: University of Minnesota Press.

 Lung-Amam, Willow.
 2013.
 “Dumb White Kids” and “Asian Nerds”: Race and Ethnic Relations in Silicon Valley Suburban Schools.
 In Transcultural Cities: Border-crossing and Placemaking, edited by Jeffrey Hou, 177-190.
 London: Routledge.